 Skip to Main Content

-These Critical Mistakes May Ruin Your L&I Claim
+Common Mistakes That Could Ruin Your L&I Claim

 Mistake #1: Waiting Too Long to Report Your Injuries